illusionSUB07/EvenplannerApp/README.md

 edited, deleted and reminders can be set.
 The map function supports the search and marking of event locations.
-Particularly the integration of a public API, which gives users access to information about events in information about events in Germany, allowing them to plan their events efficiently and efficiently and discover new events.
+Particularly the integration of a public API, which gives users access to information about events in information about events in the USA, allowing them to plan their events efficiently and efficiently and discover new events.